 We already used a variety of Concrete resources but after training and reflection realised we needed to link the Pictorial and Abstract in the teaching of numeracy and maths.
-An additional catalyst was after the Support for Learning Teacher received training from the Regional Improvement Collaborative (RIC) Numeracy Officer on Manipulatives in Maths and was using Cuisenaire Rods with small groups of children.
+An additional catalyst was training received by the Support for Learning Teacher from the Regional Improvement Collaborative (RIC) Numeracy Officer on Manipulatives in Maths and was using Cuisenaire Rods successfully with small groups of children.
 The staff team were enthusiastic and felt that training would be beneficial for everyone.

+backwards;

 In August 2022, staff attended training by the RIC on manipulatives in Maths with a view to developing CPA and improve learning in numeracy and maths.

-Progress:

 All teachers participated in a full day's training by the RIC Numeracy Officers.
-Teachers agreed to take forward Cuisenaire Rods as a CPA tool to developing learners' knowledge and skills in numeracy and maths.
+Teachers agreed to take forward Cuisenaire Rods as a CPA tool to developing learners' knowledge and skills in numeracy and Progress: maths.
 Early years teachers implemented Numicon at P1.
 It was agreed to allow a few weeks of play across the school before more formal lessons.
 In a follow up collegiate session the Principal Teacher explored using mathsbot.com and HAM pictorial resources to develop pictorial learning in maths.
 The ideas and resources shared at the training session were used in class with children, peer observation by the staff team supported the development of CPA through discussion and feedback.
 We introduced a Learning Log jotter for Numeracy and Maths to support CPA learning.
 All teachers use CPA appropriately during maths lessons, all teachers use Cuisenaire rods.
 The P1 teacher has further developed CPA with Numicon.
 In March a SWAY was shared with parents on using manipulatives in numeracy and maths, photographs, videos and comments from children and teachers shared the benefits of using manipulatives through Cuisenaire rods.
 In April a presentation was shared by the HT to parents on developing a mathematical mind-set.
 Additionally, teachers shared classroom resources on CPA with parents and answering questions to support understanding.
 Parents were very positive about the information shared.

-Impact

-Almost all learners have achieved their expected levels across P1, 4, 7 in numeracy.
-Learners who are not on track are given additional support through the Support for Learning Teacher and support assistants.

-Using manipulatives and CPA strategies in numeracy and maths ensures that almost all our learners are:

-- Successful Learners who experience appropriately challenging and enjoyable numeracy and maths lessons which are well matched to their needs and interests - Confident Individuals who exercise choice, including the appropriate use of manipulatives, and take increasing responsibility as they become more independent in their learning - Responsible Citizens who are eager and active participants who are fully engaged, resilient, and highly-motivated and interact well during activities - Effective contributors during mathematics sharing how they have achieved their answer to build a mathematical mind-set

-Teachers shared during Numeracy and Mathematics lessons their teaching skills had improved by more:

-- Regularly using concrete manipulatives to teach, model and support learners to gain a deep understanding of numeracy concepts; - Regularly using visual representations to teach, model and support learners to gain a deep understanding of numeracy concept; - Regularly facilitating discussion amongst learners to build a shared understanding of mathematical ideas by analysing, comparing and evaluating pupil strategies and arguments; - Regularly using mistakes as a platform to encourage learners to take risks, try new methods, challenge their own thinking and problem solve using prior knowledge; - Regularly giving opportunities for learners to count in a variety of ways, both forward and backwards: - Confidence in their knowledge and ability to use effective pedagogies to teach numeracy and maths; - Confidence in asking more purposeful questions to assess learners' reasoning and understanding and to extend their thinking; and - Confident that learners have a positive attitude to numeracy and maths.
+Almost all learners achieved their expected level in numeracy in P1, P4 and P7.
+Learners who are not on Impact track are given additional support through the Support for Learning Teacher and Support Assistants.
+Using manipulatives as CPA strategies in numeracy and maths ensures that almost all our learners are: Successful Learners who experience appropriately challenging and enjoyable numeracy and maths lessons which are well matched to their needs and interests.
+Confident Individuals who exercise choice, including the appropriate use of manipulatives, and take increasing responsibility as they become more independent in their learning Responsible Citizens who are eager and active participants who are fully engaged, resilient, and highly-motivated and interact well during activities.
+Effective contributors during mathematics sharing how they have achieved their answer to build a mathematical mind-set.
+Teachers shared during Numeracy and Mathematics lessons their teaching skills had improved by more: Regularly revisiting topics to stop learners forgetting; Regularly using concrete manipulatives to teach, model and support learners to gain a deep understanding of numeracy concepts; Regularly using visual representations to teach, model and support learners to gain a deep understanding of numeracy concept; Regularly facilitating discussion amongst learners to build a shared understanding of mathematical ideas by analysing, comparing and evaluating pupil strategies and arguments; Regularly using mistakes as a platform to encourage learners to take risks, try new methods, challenge their own thinking and problem solve using prior knowledge; Regularly giving opportunities for learners to count in a variety of ways, both forward and

-Next Steps